gregertw/actingweb_firstapp/README.md

 - Custom icons for both iOS and Android
 - Use of Firebase Analytics for usage tracking
 - Use of Firebase Crashlytics for crash reporting
+- Use of Firebase Cloud Messaging for push notifications
 - Use of a OS native capability (location tracking) using a published plugin (geolocator)
 - Use of Google Maps to present a map of the current location
 - Use of an independently defined new widget type called